ovotech/datastore4s/README.md

 ### Entity Formats

 To be able to persist and read entities from google datastore simply create your case class and use the `EntityFormat` macro.
-EntityFormats can also be created for sealed trait hierarchies that only contain case classes using the same macro.
-A field `"type"` will be used on the entity to determine which subtype the entity represents.
+EntityFormats can also be created for sealed trait hierarchies that only contain case classes using the same macro, a field `"type"` will be used on the entity to determine which subtype in the hierarchy the entity represents.
 To use the macro you need to provide:

 - the type of the entity and the key